Summeli/summeli.com/_posts/2022-09-11-hacking-my-baby.md

     - baby
 ---

 Finnish maternetity clinics gives these smiley face posters to every family.
-The idea is to put the smiley face next to the baby threatment table, so the baby would focus to the smiley face and relax.
+The idea is to put the poster next to the baby threatment table, so the baby would focus to the smiley face and relax.

 I was wondering why the smiley face is so good, so I draw my own and made some experiments